Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling: Methodology

 Then, the quantile of the \gls{cp} interval is taken on these dimensionless scores and later rescaled as

-The main advantage of using normalized non-conformity scores is that they adapt to heteroskedastic data, thus offering prediction intervals that vary in width according to local uncertainty.
-The main downside is that an output variance estimate is required, which may be challenging.
+The main advantage of using these normalized non-conformity scores is that they are scale-invariant, thus possibly resulting in more stable quantile estimates.
+The main downside is that an output variance estimate is required.
 For a \gls{pce} model, the output variance can be estimated cost-effectively by post-processing its coefficients, such that

 assuming an orthonormal polynomial basis.
-Note that this estimate is affected by the accuracy of the \gls{pce}.
+However, this estimate is affected by the accuracy of the \gls{pce}.
 Alternatively, the ouput variance can be estimated from the experimental design, assuming that there exist enough data points to allow for a sufficiently accurate estimate.

+Note that the normalized non-conformity scores given by formula \eqref{eq:normalized-score} still result in symmetric predictive intervals.
+Therefore, they should not be confused with non-conformity scores normalized by the conditional mean absolute deviation of the model's prediction, also called ``normalized'' in the literature \cite{lei2018distribution}, which result in locally weighted intervals that adapt to heteroskedastic data.